gummikana/NoMoreMoney/rules.md

 Shuffle both the loan and investment decks.
 Draw 3 cards from the top of the loan deck and place them face up on the table.
 There should always be 3 loan cards available, so when one of them gets used draw a new one from the top of the deck.

 3. Coins and golds
 Take all the rest of the coins and place them in a pile where all players can access them.
 This pile is referred to as the Printing Press.
-Take all the gold tokens and place them into a pile next to the Printing Press.
+Take all the gold pieces and 3x tokens and place them in a pile next to the Printing Press.
 This is called the Gold Reserve.

 How to play